Secured credit card basics

 A secured credit card is a low-limit credit card that requires a deposit.

 Let’s say your deposit is $300.
 That makes your credit limit for that billing cycle $300, too.
 Try to spend any more than that, and your card will be declined.

-Yes, it’s a real credit card — unlike a debit card or prepaid card, your secured card has no cash balance and requires you to be diligent about making your monthly payments in full during each billing cycle.
+And yes, a secured card is a real credit card.
+Unlike a debit card or prepaid card, a secured credit card has no cash balance and it requires you to be diligent about making your monthly payments in full during each billing cycle.

 Secured credit cards offer a low-pressure way to build credit.
 The low credit limit keeps you from going overboard on your spending, and helps you get into the habit of paying off your card in full every month.

 The credit card is "secured" by your deposit, which serves as collateral so the card issuer has something to fall back on in case you can't make your monthly payment on time.

 Card issuers have different minimum deposit requirements, but they range from around $50 up to a few hundred dollars.

 If you don’t have a ton of cash on hand, you'll find some companies will allow you to pay the deposit in chunks.

 You obtain a secured credit card by applying with a card issuer.
 Compare offers to find a card with attractive terms, like no annual fee and a minimum deposit amount that works for you.